forceCpp/openDiscordBot/README.md

 # Run
-if you created the `.env` file and enterd the api key and discord bot token **windows**
+when you modified the `.env` your can do the next step

+**windows**
 `python main.py`

 **Linux/Mac**
 `python3 main.py`